outscal/Unity2D-Animation/Chap01-Introduction.md

 ## Enroll yourself and get rewarded when you complete the course 🎁

 As you learn and upskill yourself, you can earn learning points.
 These points can be redeemed for rewards, as well as in tournaments.
-Enroll yourself for the course by filling the form linked to the gif below and start earning yoour points
+Enroll yourself for the course by filling the form linked to the gif below and start earning your points

 **Click on the gif below and follow the instructions** ⏬